Mandatory bicycle helmet law

 • In May 2020, Western Australia's Legislative Council Select Committee of Inquiry on Personal Choice and Community Safety tabled its final report on various liberty issues including WA's all-age mandatory bicycle helmet law, recommending that "The Government investigate the potential for a trial exemption from mandatory bicycle helmet laws in low risk, segregated areas, for example, Rottnest Island", and that "The Government investigate undertaking a cost-benefit analysis on the effectiveness of mandatory bicycle helmet laws in Western Australia".

-• The WA Government has not responded, despite most evidence submitted to the parliamentary inquiry demonstrating ongoing harm caused by the law to road safety and public health (Inquiry final report / Read this website's submission).
+• The WA Government has not responded, despite most evidence submitted to the parliamentary inquiry demonstrating ongoing harm caused by the law to road safety and public health (Read this website's submission).

 • Australia's largest cycling organisation, the Bicycle Network, has reversed its long-standing policy and from 31 October 2018 is recommending a five year trial permitting people older than 17 to choose whether they wear a helmet when riding on footpaths or off-road cycle paths (read recommendation and policy paper).